 Here is a PowerPoint highlighting some of the brave women featured in the “Great Women in Union History” poster gallery walk I put together a couple of years ago:

 CTA also has great resources for Women’s History Month on their website: https://www.cta.org/awareness-events/womens-history-month

 4. Share images your support on social media with images like those below.

 5. Thank and acknowledge the women who have helped you in your own life!

 Resources for Women’s History Month and Beyond!

 Even though Women’s History is officially observed in March, women’s history doesn’t go away the rest of the year.
 Resources from the National Women’s History Project are always available for classrooms, projects, and just for one’s own personal knowledge.
-Check out the 2019 honorees for National Women’s History Month.
-These women have amazing stories!

 And if you want to take action to raise the status of women globally, you can Be Bold for Change at the International Women’s Day website.
 You can sign up, take action, and find resources and events for International Women’s Day March 8 and every day.
 You can also view a great International Women’s Day history timeline all the way back to 1908.